ocean1/awesome-thesis/readme.md

 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.

+|ω・）Pssst.
+Wanna more tips for your thesis? [pretty-write](https://github.com/phretor/pretty-write).

 ## Acknowledgements
 The content of this document, have been suggested, and are inspired by awesome people, [go check them out](acknowledgements.md).